sam15211521/-Codecademy_Python_terminal_game/README.txt

 first i need to experiment with writing to a csv to see how i can do it better, and how to display the information

+python statistics will be what i need to use

+look into making a program that print out a graph using the | character